-DriveTime only sells cars and initiates the loan application process, customer service told us.
-Car loans and DriveTime repossession policies are handled by third-party lenders; Gold Financial and Bridgecrest are two of DriveTime’s loan partners.
+DriveTime sells cars and initiates the loan application process, but it does not administer loans.
+Its car loans and repossessions are handled by third-party lenders — Bridgecrest Credit Company is one of DriveTime’s lending partners.

-We spoke with a customer service representative from Bridgecrest to inquire about DriveTime’s repossession policy.
-While policies vary depending on the terms of your auto loan contract, Bridgecrest will typically repossess your DriveTime vehicle 60 days after defaulting on the loan, the representative said.
+While policies vary depending on the terms of your auto loan contract, how far you are into making payments, and the laws in your state, Bridgecrest will typically repossess your DriveTime vehicle 60 days after you default on the loan.

 To prevent missing a payment, you can enroll in autopay — a service offered by Bridgecrest (and other lenders) free of charge.
-To sign up for autopay, you’ll need an active bank account or Netspend.
-Just be sure you have sufficient funds each month.
-Sign up online for autopay on your Bridgecrest loan or contact a customer service representative at (800) 967-8526 to sign up for autopay over the phone.
+To sign up for autopay, you’ll need an active bank account or Netspend account.
+Just be sure you have sufficient funds in your account each month.

 If you are unable to afford your DriveTime payments, you may also want to check out our article about how to trade in your DriveTime car for another (perhaps with lower payments).

 If your car has been repossessed, you may be able to get it back.

 Depending on the terms outlined in your contract, your location, and which lender you are working with, you may be able to get your car back through one of the following options:

 - Redeem the vehicle by paying off the entirety of your loan balance, plus any fees associated with the repossession, such as late fees, storage, and towing fees.

 - Contact your lender to see if it will reinstate your loan; note that the availability of this service will vary depending on the terms of your loan, and you will need to make up all past due payments and fees.